Tag: graphic humour

 How the cartoon looked on the cover of the journal.

 The next one was based on what I saw at an end-of-semester design exhibition student party held on the roof of the Design Faculty building which housed a semi-abstract modernist sculpture that resembled a large scale bottle opener.
-I watched as this girl wandered up to it with a bottle of beer and proceeded, after a struggle of sorts, to open it, as if it was a functional bottle opener.
-It worked as she found a chink on the side that fitted her bottle.
-Then I heard this comment from one of the two onlooking students.
-No, really!
+I watched as this girl wandered up to it with a bottle of beer and proceeded, after a struggle of sorts, to open it, as if it was a functional bottle opener despite the marked difference in scale between it and her bottle.
+It worked as she found a chink on the side that did fit her bottle although it was a bit awkward to execute.
+Then I heard this comment from one of the two onlooking students: “Form follows function.”
+Yes, I really did and designed another cartoon from it!

 Form follows function at Design Opening afterparty-© 2003 Michael Hill.